danreiter/Soundshape/Pages/mainPage.md

 ### License
 Soundshape is released under the [GNU General Public License Version 3] ( https://www.gnu.org/licenses/gpl-3.0.txt ).
-The source code and application comes with a copy of this license.
+The source code and application come with a copy of this license.

 ### Information